ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>End-to-end Project Implementation</blockquote>

 <h3>4.
-Setting Up a Private Podman Registry and Linking It with Cloudflare Tunnel - <a href="https://medium.com/@waelmuhammed12/setting-up-a-local-podman-registry-and-linking-it-with-cloudflare-24893bf1d2c1" target="_blank" rel="noopener noreferrer">link</a></h3>
+Deploy MERN Stack App On AWS EC2 Using GitHub Actions - <a href="https://medium.com/@sijomthomas05/deploy-mern-stack-app-on-aws-ec2-using-github-actions-a189a6b88c55" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Wail Al-Asad`**
+✍️ **posted by `Sijo M Thomas`**

-<blockquote>In today’s containerized world, container registries are essential for managing container images.
-While public registries like Docker Hub…</blockquote>
+<blockquote>In this blog post, we will walk through the process of deploying a MERN stack application on an AWS EC2 instance using GitHub Actions for…</blockquote>

 <h3>5.
 Containers: has the pendulum swung too far? - <a href="https://medium.com/itnext/containers-has-the-pendulum-swung-too-far-208ad02a6b42" target="_blank" rel="noopener noreferrer">link</a></h3>